The try/catch shape will be available following our next release, scheduled for 16th October 2024.

 When the process flow runs, data flows down the try

-route and ideally completes without any exceptions.
+route and ideally completes without exceptions.
 However, if an exception is found, the associated payload is removed and sent along the catch

 You can add one try/catch shape per process flow